 How Can I Pay My Unpaid PhilHealth Contributions?

-You can follow this guide to know how to pay your PhilHealth contributions for the months you’ve missed.
+You can follow this guide to learn how to pay your PhilHealth contributions for the months you’ve missed.

-As stated earlier, PhilHealth allows retroactive contribution payment as long as the member has paid nine consecutive monthly contributions2 before the unpaid months/missed quarter.
+PhilHealth allows retroactive contribution payment if the member has paid nine consecutive monthly contributions2 before the unpaid months/missed quarter.

 Members will NOT be denied PhilHealth coverage due to non-payment of premiums.
-However, members with incomplete PhilHealth contributions and who failed to pay them within the grace period as explained above will now be billed for their unpaid monthly premiums with interests (compounded monthly).
+However, members with incomplete PhilHealth contributions who failed to pay them within the grace period, as explained above, will now be billed for their unpaid monthly premiums with interests (compounded monthly).